 3 hours--Prereq.: 1113.
 Students apply skills developed in English 1113 with emphasis on longer essays, extensive source-based research, and argumentation.
 It is recommended students take this course the semester following ENG 1113.

-ENG 2243 Introduction to Creative Writing ■
+ENG 2243 Introduction to Creative Writing

-3 hours--Prereq.: 1213 or HNRS 2313.
-Sophomore standing.
-An introduction to the process of creating original fiction, poetry, and other literary forms.
+3 hours--An introduction to the process of creating original fiction, poetry, and other literary forms.

 ENG 2423 American Literature to 1865